18F/handbook/pages/general-information-and-resources/tech-policies/fitara.md

 ## OCIO guidance

-When necessary, consult with your oganization's FITARA representative accordingly for further guidance or visit the
+When necessary, consult with your organization's FITARA representative accordingly for further guidance or visit the
 {% slack_channel "tts-fitara-reviews" %} Slack channel and post your questions there.